Styx9/Flash-Cards-Project/README.md

 # Flash-Cards-Project
 A simple French-English flashcard learning app built with Python and Tkinter.
 It shows a French word, waits a few seconds, and flips the card to reveal the English translation.
-You can mark whether you got it right or wrong.The data updates so that u can't have a word that u guessed correcctly appear again.
+You can mark whether you got it right or wrong.
+The data updates so that you can't have a word that you guessed correcctly appear again.

 🧰 Technologies Used